Five Remedies Against Water Retention

-Cutting back on salt isn’t the only step you can take to reduce water retention.
+Cutting back on salt isn’t the only step you can take to fight water retention.
 Improving a whole series of habits in your life is the key to solving the problem.

 Water retention isn’t an illness in and of itself, but a clinical sign of something else.
-If it goes untreated, it can affect your quality of life.
-That’s why it’s important to visit your doctor and follow their instructions.
+So, if it goes untreated, it can affect your quality of life.
+Furthermore, that’s why it’s important to visit your doctor and follow their instructions.
 You should also consider the recommendations that we’ll share in this article.

 As the name suggests, water retention – also known as edema – happens because of an alteration in the circulatory system.
 It is also related to hormonal problems, bad habits, and genetics.
-Other possible causes are:
+However, other possible causes are:

 Symptoms of water retention